zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/serverless.md

 ## Overview

-A serverless on-demand server that you can use your QuickNode, other providers, or even your own self-managed endpoints to run Tx simulations, smart contract CI/CD, while also even load balancing your production traffic through our Adaptive RPC Load Balancer on QuickNode Marketplace.
+Serverless EVM environments that you can use your QuickNode, other providers, or even your own self-managed endpoints to run Tx simulations, smart contract CI/CD, while also even load balancing your production traffic through our Adaptive RPC Load Balancer on QuickNode Marketplace.